 In conjunction with the implementation of the new legal provisions in the Insurance Act on beneficiary nominations, the Life Insurance Association Singapore (LIA) issued a consumer guide, Your Guide to the Nomination of Insurance Nominees, in 2009.
 The Guide has since been revised, with effect from 1 January 2013, to reflect the FATWA ruling that […]

-CPFIS investments are not covered under CPF nomination.
-When a member passes away, his investments under the CPF Investment Scheme (CPFIS) and any cash held in his Investment Account with his agent bank will form part of his estate.
-The estate administrator/executor may claim these directly from the agent bank for distribution to the beneficiaries of the […]
+Investment proceeds under CPF Investment Scheme (CPFIS) are not covered under the CPF nomination.
+If you pass away, your investments under the CPFIS and any cash held in his Investment Account with your agent bank will form part of your estate.
+The estate administrator/executor may claim these directly from the agent bank for distribution to the […]

 In my recent article How will your CPF savings be distributed if you are no longer around, I explained that if you pass away without proper Nomination, your CPF savings (Ordinary, Special, Medisave and Retirement Accounts) will be transferred to the Public Trustee for distribution to your family under the intestacy laws.
 Under Intestacy Law, […]